Probate NSW Guide

 Acting as an Executor has many legal requirements.
 Our Probate Plus Service ensures that you fulfil this responsibility in accordance with the law.

-The Supreme Court will usually approve an application for Probate within six working days.
+The Supreme Court of NSW will usually approve an application for Probate within 6 working days.

 However, you need to be aware that a number of steps need to be taken before you will be in a position to make a Probate application to the Court including: